jberkel/sms-backup-plus/README.md

 [![][Icon]][PlayLink]
 [![Build Status PNG][]][Build Status]

+_NOTE_: The app has been removed from the the Google Play Store because of an unspecified "intellectual property policy violation", probably related to the app icon.
+Until this is resolved please use install the [apk][] manually or from [f-droid][].
+See [#580](https://github.com/jberkel/sms-backup-plus/issues/580) for more information.

 This is a fork of the Android backup tool
 [SMS Backup](http://code.google.com/p/android-sms), where development has stopped a while ago.
 It uses Gmail to perform SMS, MMS and call log backups over